Value in Being Able to Classify Search Query Traffic From Robots and Humans

 Some bots search for rare queries very frequently, and some bots may have sessions where each query appears nonsensical.
 Queries where users frequently click on results that have very low probabilities of being clicked upon may also be indications of automated searches and clicks.

-I didn’t list all of the methods described in the patent filing to distinguish between queries from bots and from humans, and I expect that there are other patterns that may be used to tell the two apart that weren’t included either.
+I didn’t list all of the methods described in the patent filing about how it might classify search query traffic, and I expect that there are other patterns that may be used to tell the two apart that weren’t included either.

 The patent application tells us that it might label queries that it receives, but doesn’t tell us how it might use those classifications.